Macrometacorp/docs/docs/queryworkers/query-workers.md

 ### Copy a Query Worker

-Click the stacked pages to copy any Query Worker and then edit it in the Query Builder.
-This is useful if you need to make a similar Query Worker.
+Click the stacked pages to copy any query worker and edit it in the Query Builder.

 ### Explain a Query Worker